What is Social Studies about?

 Global flows of ideas, people, and objects interact with and influence present societies and possible futures.
 In Social Studies, ākonga explore how we live in an interconnected world where global flows interact and impact people.

 Ākonga can explore key global social, cultural, economic, political, and environmental flows that influence places and societies.
-Some examples of global flows are: migration, global Indigenous movements, trade, industrialisation, and technological innovation.
+Some examples of global flows are: migration, global indigenous movements, trade, industrialisation, and technological innovation.

 Ākonga can learn about different impacts and responses, including in relation to people’s identities, cultural practices, and beliefs.
-For example, the growing diversity of societies and communities due to increased flows of people – and different responses to growing multiculturalism.
+For example, ākonga will learn about the growing diversity of societies and communities due to increased flows of people, and different responses to growing multiculturalism.

 Key Competencies in Social Studies